-Technology has evolved quickly, and many contractors are turning to cloud-based construction management platforms.
+Technology has evolved quickly, and many contractors are turning to cloudbased construction management platforms.
 Today's cloud servers no longer pose the security and data loss concerns they once did.
-In fact, cloud solutions not only provide secure data storage and backup, they also reduce hardware costs and streamline IT strategies.
+In fact, today's cloud solutions not only provide stronger data security, storage and backup options versus on-premise systems, they also reduce hardware costs and streamline IT strategies.